hanxiaomax/Learncpp_CN/docs/4-14-Literal-constants.md

 COPY

-creates a temporary (unnamed) std::bitset object with 4 bits, initializes it with _0b1010_, prints the value in binary, and then discards the temporary std::bitset.
+creates a temporary (unnamed) `std::bitset` object with 4 bits, initializes it with _0b1010_, prints the value in binary, and then discards the temporary `std::bitset`.